Feat-FeAR/logSpace/content/docs/coding/git_survival.md

     won't be staged, committed, or pushed in any case, though being in the local repository folder.

-- At any time, you can use the following commands for monitoring Git:
+- The following operations for monitoring Git are safe to run at any time since they never change anything in your local branches:
     ```bash
+    git fetch    # Updates remote-tracking branches by fetching from the remote
+                 # repository (e.g., GitHub) the most up-to-date branch pointers
     git status   # Shows the working tree status
+    git diff     # Shows the still uncommitted (nor staged) changes in local
+                 # files, line by line
-    git diff     # Shows the line-wise changes in files not yet committed
+    git diff <branch_A> <branch_B>   # Shows the committed changes in <branch_B>
+                                     # relative to <branch_A> taken as reference
     git show     # Shows the last commit (hash, message, and line-wise diffs)
-    git log      # Shows the commit history and hashes (of the current branch)
+    git log      # Shows the commit history and hashes of the current branch
     git log --patch <file_name>      # Shows commit history and diffs combined
     ```
+    Accordingly, run `git fetch` followed by `git diff main origin/main` to see which new changes for the `main` branch are currently available from the remote repository.
     {{< hint info >}}
 __NOTE__
 Use `git log --oneline` to get a compact version of the log.
 You can also